IBM/ansible-role-infosvr/container/README.md

 Once your inventory is setup, run through the playbook execution just as if you were running it against a normal host.

+### Optimised deployment

+Alternatively, use the `container.yml` playbook provided in this directory to run through an optimised deployment:

+- For some older releases of software like Solr, the Linux version checking relies on `/proc/version`.
+To "fake" the installer(s) into thinking the container is a normal Linux system, this playbook bind-mounts the provided `proc_version` before proceeding.
+(This is only possible when using `--privileged` above when running the container.)
+While this shouldn't be necessary on any reasonably recent version, it also shouldn't hurt such deployments.
+- This playbook will also go through and attempt to remove any leftover artifacts for a "clean" and minimal image for the next step.

 ## "Snapshot" the container

 Like building any other host, that previous step will take some time...